 Some children may already be receiving support for anxiety, attention difficulties or learning challenges before autism is considered.

-Each assessment is tailored to the child's individual needs and referral questions.
+Each assessment follows a structured process tailored to your child's individual needs and referral questions.
+Here's what to expect.

 We recognise and value neurodiversity.
 Our approach focuses on understanding each child as an individual, rather than reducing them to labels or deficits.
 We prioritise clear communication, compassionate support, practical outcomes and collaborative care.